 Rationale: Pub.
 Util.
 Code § 8389(e)(6)(A)(iii) requires for the issuance of safety certification, that "the electrical corporation has established a compensation structure for any new or amended contracts for executive officers" that meets several principles, including "a long-term structure that provides a significant portion of compensation, which may take the form of grants of the electrical corporation's stock, based on the electrical corporation's long-term performance and value.
 This compensation shall be held or deferred for a period of at least three years."
-To ensure that the executive compensation structure for electrical corporation executive officers is structured to provide a significant proportion of the compensation based on the electrical corporations long-term performance and value, held or deferred for a period of at least three years, as well as to promote safety as a priority and ensure public safety and utility financial stability, Energy Safety must have an in-depth understanding of the long-term compensation components of an executive compensation structure.
+To ensure that the executive compensation structure for electrical corporation based on the electrical corporations long-term performance and value, held or deferred for a period of at least three years, as well as to promote safety as a priority and ensure public safety and utility financial stability.
+Energy Safety must have an in-depth understanding of the long-term compensation components of an executive compensation structure.